underscoreio/essential-scala/src/pages/traits/generics.md

 res4: Any = abc
 ~~~

-Again, the type of the elements retrieved from the array matches the type parameter on the array. `AnyVal` and `Any` aren't particularly useful types -- if we were using this code in a real application, we may have to use pattern matching to identify the type of data retrieved.
+Again, the type of the elements retrieved from the array matches the type parameter on the array. `AnyVal` and `Any` aren't particularly useful types---if we were using this code in a real application, we may have to use pattern matching to identify the type of data retrieved.

 ## Linked Lists